The has already began planning for its 2013 budget with intensive work sessions this month and a public forum scheduled for later this spring.

-For 2012, the board approved a budget deficit of about $263,000, marking the third year in a row that the city has experienced a six-figure shortage.
+For 2012, of about $263,000, marking the third year in a row that the city has experienced a six-figure shortage.
 The loss was covered by the city’s dwindling reserve fund, but Travaglini said that approach is not sustainable.

 “We are looking at everything we do,” Travaglini said, including possible cuts to city departments such as police and fire services, as well as tax increases.
 “These are the options we have, whether we like them or not.”

 Following the board’s discussion, the city will then open up the matter to the citizens of Shrewsbury with a town hall meeting.
 Greever said the format would be similar to one held in the fall to gather public input about the Kenrick Plaza redevelopment, which allowed citizens to address the board as a whole before breaking down into smaller meetings with each ward’s representatives.